OSDeploy/GitBook/osconfig/mdt-quick-start.md

 ## Edit the Task Sequence

 Add the following command in your Task Sequence right before the Restart computer step.
 This will copy the contents of the OSConfig directory in your Deployment Share to %ProgramData%.
-Make sure your %OSDisk% is actually being used first
+Make sure your Variable %OSDisk% is assigned properly in your Disk Partitioning

 ```
 cmd /c robocopy "%DeployRoot%\OSDeploy\OSConfig" %OSDisk%\ProgramData\OSConfig *.* /mir /ndl /nfl /r:1 /w:1 /xj /z